daihuaye/ngTetris/README.md

 $ node server.js
 ```

-Finally, user `http://localhost:8080` in your browser.
+Finally, open the app with the url: `http://localhost:8080` in your browser